-British wintertime kicks in on Sunday 27th October - four days before Halloween - and that means it’ll likely be dark before bedtime.
-So what could be spookier than a night walk around a local woods or a dimly lit village centre?
+The clocks will go back on Sunday 30th October 2022 - one day before Halloween - and that means it’ll likely be dark before bedtime.
+So what could be spookier than a night walk around local woods or a dimly lit village centre?

 Take torches or use your phone to stay safe, and depending on the age and disposition of your children, you can incorporate games like hide and seek.
-It’s best to stick to a location you know well, not only for the familiarity of not getting lost but also to keep your kids on the right side of the enjoyment/petrified scale.
-As long as you don’t make things too scary it should also help you wind them down with a little bit of exercise at the end of the day.
-Just remember to wrap up warm and take plenty of spooky snacks.
+It should also help you wind them down with a little bit of exercise at the end of the day.
+Just remember to wrap up warm and take plenty of spooky snacks!

 Chilling Costume Making